agilecrm/php-api/README.md

 ```
   c. **Action parameter** must to set to

-	POST if you need to create or add an entity like contact, tags, score, task etc.
+	POST if you need to add an entity to contact, like tags, or contact itself.

-	GET if you need to fetch an entity already associated with the contact.
+	GET if you need to fetch an entity associated with the contact.

-	DELETE if you need to remove an entity associated with contact or contact itself
+	PUT to subtract score, or remove tags.

+	DELETE to delete a contact.

 # Usage